desbma/colors/README.rst

 -------

 Unfortunately there is no guarantee that every terminal or console will support all the colors and styles that ANSI ostensibly defines.
-In fact, most do not.
-Most output systems implement a subset.
-Colors are often better supported than styles, for which you *might* get one or two of the most popular styles such as ``bold`` or ``underline``.
+In fact, most implement a subset--often a rather small subset.
+Colors are often better supported than styles, for which you *might* get one or two of the most popular styles such as ``bold`` or ``underline``. *Might.*

 Whatever colors and styles are supported, there is no guarantee they will be accurately rendered.
 Even at this late date, over **fifty years** after the codes